Special Educational Needs

 Knowing how we see the world is the foundation of the support you can provide, it’ll help you understand our triggers and what we need to feel safe.

-Foremost, the world is a scary place for us.
+Foremost, the world is a scary place for people with autism.
 But you already knew that.
-The way your child pulls away from physical contact.
+The way a child with autism child pulls away from physical contact.
 How they avoid eye contact unless they’ve been taught to look at you.
 How you love them more than anything, but their reaction to you, all too often, is fear.
 How the very basis of our society, the heart and soul of human connection, seems like the one thing causing them the most pain.

 We want to connect with others, we just don’t know how.